nbeaver/wanted-metadata-for-shell-commands/rationale.markdown

 Incremental search would be nice, too, but not mandatory.

-I've been trying to find existing software that meets most of these requirements, and I haven't had much luck.
-I'd prefer not to start from scratch.
+I've been trying to find software that meets most of these requirements, and I haven't had much luck.
+I'd vastly prefer to adapt existing software to my needs, not start from scratch.

 ## Example metadata ##